Elisabeth Kübler-Ross: Academic career

 After graduating from the University of Zurich in 1957, Kübler-Ross moved to New York in 1958 to work and continue her studies.

 She commenced her psychiatric residency in the Manhattan State Hospital on July 6, 1959, marking the beginning of her career working by creating her own treatments for those who were schizophrenic along with those faced with the title "hopeless patient", a term used at the time to reference terminal patients.
 These treatment programs would work to restore the patient's sense of dignity and self-respect.
 Kübler-Ross also intended to reduce the medications that kept these patients overly sedated, and found ways to help them relate to the outside world.
 During this time, Ross was horrified by the neglect and abuse of psychiatric patients as well as the imminently dying.
 She found that the patients were often treated with little care or completely ignored by the hospital staff.
 This realization made her strive to make a difference in the lives of these individuals.
 She developed a program that focused on the individual care and attention for each patient.
 This program worked incredibly well, and resulted in significant improvement in the mental health of 94% of her patients.

-In 1962, she accepted a position at the University of Colorado School of Medicine.
-There, Kübler-Ross worked as a junior faculty member and gave her first interview of a young terminally ill woman in front of a roomful of medical students.
+In 1962, she accepted a position at the University of Colorado School of Medicine in Denver where she completed a fellowship and served on the faculty.
+There, as a junior faculty member, she gave her first interview of a young terminally ill woman in front of a roomful of medical students.
 Her intentions were not to be an example of pathology, but she wanted to depict a human being who desired to be understood as she was coping with her illness and how it has impacted her life.
 She stated to her students:

 Now you are reacting like human beings instead of scientists.
 Maybe now you'll not only know how a dying patient feels but you will also be able to treat them with compassion – the same compassion that you would want for yourself.

 Kübler-Ross completed her training in psychiatry in 1963, and moved to Chicago in 1965.
 She sometimes questioned the practices of traditional psychiatry that she observed.
 She also undertook 39 months of classical psychoanalysis training in Chicago.
 She became an instructor at the University of Chicago's Pritzker School of Medicine, where she began to conduct a regular weekly educational seminar consisting of live interviews with terminally ill patients.
 She had her students participate in these despite a large amount of resistance from the medical staff.